sirselim/jetson_nanopore_sequencing/live_basecalling.md

 sudo apt-get install minion-nc
 ```

+> **⚠ WARNING: the above step may be depreciated!**
+> As of the June update to 21.06.0 there have been issues installing MinKNOW using the meta-package `minion-nc`.
+A user can try it and see if apt will proceed, it is likely you'll get dependency issues.
+If so read on for a solution.

 If that works for you great!
 You can skip ahead to [this](https://github.com/sirselim/jetson_nanopore_sequencing/blob/main/live_basecalling.md#getting-the-correct-version-of-guppy) section and continue setting up Guppy GPU.
 If you are experiencing issues please read on.

 As of the **MinKNOW 21.06.0** update the above cause's 'fun' dependency issues on Ubuntu 20.04 or other higher version distros.
 The issues result from the bundled Guppy packages in the `minion-nc` meta-package: